wp-plugins/stout-google-calendar/readme.txt

 7. Widget for Stout Google Calendar

 == Changelog ==
+= 1.2.2 - 2011-02-23 =
+*		Bugfix: Use hosted calendar images (Fixes problem with url embedded in get request for gcalendar-wrapper.php)
+*		Added a few notes at bottom of plugin settings page
+*		Added error messages for WP_Http

+= 1.2.1 - 2011-02-23 =
+*		Bugfix: Include 'wp-includes/pluggable.php' to deal with: Fatal error: Call to undefined function wp_get_current_user()

+= 1.2.0 - 2011-02-22 =
+*		Use WP_Http class to retrieve calendar from Google.
+Replaces previous cURL/fopen logic embedded in gcalendar-wrapper.php script.
+*		Added internationalization and French translation.
+Thanks to Bastien Durand for setting this up and translating to French.
+*		No longer updating plugin via the register_activation_hook() function.

 = 1.1.01 - 2011-02-05 =
 *		Bug Fix: Fixed issue of calendar not displaying when percentage specified for bubble width